 ... and a movement was born.

 But... the carbs!
 Can I really eat this many carbs?

 Nearly every single person who comes to IIFYM.com is here because they hear that on this diet, you can eat whatever you want.

 They hear you can eat the food you love and still get shredded, or lose weight to look great in a bikini or for your high school reunion, or get killer abs...

 AND IT'S TRUE.

-You can eat whatever you want... as long as it fits your macros.
+You can eat whatever you want... if it fits your macros.

 And the IIFYM Calculator spits out your macros.
 The ones you're all excited to get, that will give you a basis for eating whatever you want...

-And for a lot of you, THE BIGGEST MACRO NUMBER IS CARBOHYDRATES.
+And for a lot of you, THE BIGGEST MACRO SPLIT NUMBER IS CARBOHYDRATES.